geobe/Java2PiWithIdea/README.md

 Scripts should work out of the box

 ### Installing the Gradle Tasks
-At the moment, we are using the most basic way to integrate cross development tasks into the Gradle build script `build.gradle`:
+We are using a quite basic way to integrate cross development tasks into the Gradle build script `build.gradle`:
-* Tasks and helper methods are directly coded in build.gradle
+* Tasks and helper methods are coded in crossdev.gradle
 * Site specific parameters are set in gradle.properties

+The easiest way to use the cross development tasks is to download the `crossdev.gradle` and `gradle.properties` files into your project folder and include the distribution tasks + into your build script with the line
+`apply from: 'crossdev.gradle'`.
-The easiest way to use the cross development tasks is to clone this repository, test, if the simple RaspiHello program is running on your target and substitute the example specific code with your development.
+Alternatively, you can also clone this repository, test, if the simple RaspiHello program is running on your target and substitute the example specific code with your development.

-You could also download build.gradle and gradle.properties and integrate them into your project.

-In a later version we might present more elaborate ways of integration.
+Make sure that the gradle standard task `distZip` is available to your builds.
+It is available, if your plugins closure contains the application plugin:
+`plugins {
+     id 'application
+ }`.
+ It is missing if only the java plugin is configured:
+ `plugins {
+      id 'java'
+  }
+`

 ### Configuration and Use
 #### Project Specific Values in `gradle.properties`